-In general, land use development projects do not typically have the potential to result in localized concentrations of CAPs that expose sensitive receptors to substantial pollutant concentrations.
-This is because CAPs are predominantly generated in the form of mobile-source exhaust from vehicle trips associated with the land use development project.
-These vehicle trips occur throughout a paved network of roads, and, therefore, associated exhaust emissions of CAPs are not generated in a single location where high concentrations could be formed.
+In general, land use development projects do not typically have the potential to result in localized concentrations of criteria air pollutants that expose sensitive receptors to substantial pollutant concentrations.
+This is because criteria air pollutants are predominantly generated in the form of mobile-source exhaust from vehicle trips associated with the land use development project.
+These vehicle trips occur throughout a paved network of roads, and, therefore, associated exhaust emissions of criteria air pollutants are not generated in a single location where high concentrations could be formed.
 However, there may be unique situations where a project with high levels of emissions may require concentration modeling to determine if the emissions will expose sensitive receptors to substantial pollutant concentrations.
 A substantial pollutant concentration occurs when the project emissions alone would cause an exceedance of the AAQS.
 Projects that exceed the AAQS are considered to have a significant impact.